Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Shared_Security_slides.md

 ## How do we stop things from going wrong?

 - Data Availability: Polkadot uses erasure encoding across the validators assigned to a parachain to make sure the data needed to validate a block stays available.
-- Approval Checking: Every validator node is running an approval checking process for every parachain block in every relay chain block.
+- Approval Checking: Every validator node is running approval checking processes for a random subset of parachain blocks in every relay chain block.
+If the initially assigned approvers for a parablock "no-show", then we assume an attack and in the worst case escalate to have the entire validator set check the block.
 - Disputes Handling: When someone disputes the validity of a parablock, all validators must then check the block and cast a vote.
 The validators on the losing side of the dispute are slashed.

 ---